Witiko/doctoral-thesis/main.md

 human-like biases. [@caliskan2017semantics] These assumptions and biases cause systematic errors and affect the retrieval results.

-In this section, I will describe *Learning to rank* techniques, which attempt to remove these systematic errors and improve the ranking of results by combining the results of several individual systems.
+In this section, I will describe *learning to rank* techniques, which attempt to remove these systematic errors and improve the ranking of results by combining the results of several individual systems.

-*Score aggregation* is a learning to rank technique that combines several structural and semantic matching techniques and corrects their errors before they can influence the retrieval results.
-An example of score aggregation is the *CombMNZ* technique [@lee1997analyses], which combines the scores
+##### Score Aggregation

-$s\_i$ that a document $d$ received from $N\_d$ matching techniques to a corrected score:
+A learning to rank technique that combines several structural and semantic matching techniques and corrects their errors before they can influence the retrieval results is called *score aggregation*.
+An example of score aggregation is the *CombMNZ* technique [@lee1997analyses], which combines the scores $s\_i$ that a document $d$ received from $N\_d$ matching techniques to a corrected score:
 %
 \begin{equation}
     `CombMNZScore`(d) = N\_d · Σ\_i s\_i(d)
 \end{equation}

-*Rank-based fusion* is a learning to rank technique that combines the results of several information retrieval systems and corrects the results before users can see them.
-An example of rank-based fusion is the *reciprocal rank fusion* [@cormack2009reciprocal], which combines the ranks $r\_i(d)$ that a document
+##### Rank-Based Fusion

-$d$ received from several information retrieval systems to a final score that determines the rank of the document in the corrected results:
+A learning to rank technique that combines the results of several information retrieval systems and corrects the results before users can see them is called *rank-based fusion*.
+An example of rank-based fusion is the *reciprocal rank fusion* [@cormack2009reciprocal], which combines the ranks $r\_i(d)$ that a document $d$ received from several information retrieval systems to a final score that determines the rank of the document in the corrected results:
 %
 \begin{equation}
   `RRFScore`(d) = Σ\_i \frac{1}{k + r\_i(d)},